whoisaravind/Testing--master/content/jobs/fashiontv/index.md

 url: 'https://www.fashiontv.com/'
 ---

-- Worked on secondary research data analysis.
-Experience with segmentation, concepts, and A/B testing.
-- Managed end-to-end project operations at [FTV SOPA](http://ftvschoolofperformingarts.in/), which included design research, collected, and analyzed data.
+- Collected data on consumers, competitors, and the marketplace; Managed end-to-end project operations at [FTV SOPA](http://ftvschoolofperformingarts.in/).
-- Produce compelling data visualizations using Statista, Typeform, Tableau, and other market research tools.
+- Consolidated information into a real-time dashboard in Tableau and Mixpanel, reports, and presentations.
+- Designed surveys to discover customers’ preferences.
+Worked on secondary research data analysis.
+- Provided competitive analysis on various companies.
+Performed a reliable market research SWOT analysis.